by Tammy Taylor~

 “Oh Honey, Breakfast is SERVED!”

 Many oos and aaaahs were audible as he relished his special breakfast.
-But heck I was too tired to eat now!
+But I couldn’t join him for breakfast.
+Heck I was too tired to eat now!

 Then I looked around at my kitchen.
 I believe every utensil, skillet or pan we own is now dirty.
 The countertops are covered with dough & flour and the stove top is covered in bacon grease splatters.
 Oh and yeah, the sink is filled with piles of dirty dishes too.
 Sigh…